dotlambda/dmensamenu/README.md

 dmensamenu
 ==========

-Print Heidelberg canteen menus using `dmenu`.
+Print canteen menus using `dmenu`.
-The menu is fetched from http://stw.uni-heidelberg.de/de/speiseplan.
+The menus is fetched from http://openmensa.org/.

 Requirements
 ------------